BedirT/LLM-Token-Counter-VSCode/README.md

 There are currently no known issues.
 If you encounter a problem, please report it on the [issue tracker](https://github.com/BedirT/LLM-Token-Counter-VSCode/issues).

 ## Release Notes

+### 1.2.0

+- Modified the code to increase security.
+- Added support for GPT-4o tokenizer.
+- Removed unused models from the tokenizer list.
+- Added Claude-3 as option using approximate token count.

 ### 1.1.0